MicrosoftDocs/Viva/Viva/glint/setup/manage-general-settings.md

 :::image type="content" source=".../.../media/glint/setup/dashboard-general-settings.png>" alt-text="<Screenshot of General Settings on the Viva Glint admin dashboard>":::

-Once you have designated your General Settings, they're valid for all your Viva Glint programs until you edit them.
+Once your General Settings are designated, they're valid for all your Viva Glint programs until you edit them.

 ## Standard procedures for General Settings section setup